andreaspeters/miniedit/README.md

 does support only LSP for Golang via `gopls`.
 Be sure that it is installed and in one of your PATH directories therefore MiniEdit can find it.

+- ALT+. will open the LSP window for code completion.
+But only if the LSP Server could find any information.
+- Doubleclick on a package name (as example `import "fmt"`) will open the LSP window with a description to these package.
+But again, only if the LSP Server could find any information about that.

 ## How to compile

 - Install Lazarus 3.6